enkidevs/curriculum/sql/ddl/relationships/sql-practice-define-relationships-2.md

 ---
 ## Exercise

-Reference `items` table to itself using foreign key constraints.
+Reference `requests` table to `users` table using foreign key constraint.
+In order to check your results, write the query for the relationship and `build schema` again.
+After that run the query provided and answer with the value in `REFERENCED_TABLE_SCHEMA` column of the result.